dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-single-node/01-replication.md

 Initiate the migration by establishing a primary-replica relationship between the source Redis instance and the new Dragonfly instance.
 This ensures that changes made on the source Redis instance are automatically propagated to the replica.

-- On the Redis source instance, check its replication information.
+On the Redis source instance, check its replication information:

 ```shell
 redis-source-6379$> INFO replication